-The LGBT Bar is proud to be leading the effort to ban the gay and trans “panic” defense across the country.
-In 2013, The American Bar Association unanimously approved a resolution – introduced by The Bar – calling for an end to this heinous defense strategy.
+The LGBT Bar is proud to be leading the effort to ban the LGBTQ+ panic defense across the country.
+In 2013, The American Bar Association (ABA) unanimously approved a resolution—introduced by the ABA—calling for an end to this heinous defense strategy.
 Since then, the states of California, Illinois, Rhode Island, Nevada, Connecticut, Maine, Hawaii, and New York have banned such defenses.
 Legislation is pending federally as well as in multiple states and the District of Columbia.

-The gay and trans “panic” defense is a legal strategy which asks a jury to find that a victim’s sexual orientation or gender identity is to blame for the defendant’s violent reaction, including murder.
-It is not a free standing defense to criminal liability, but rather a legal tactic which is used to bolster other defenses.
-When the defense is employed, the perpetrator claims that their victim’s sexual orientation or gender identity not only explains – but excuses – their loss of self-control and subsequent assault.
+The LGBTQ+ panic defense strategy (also called the “gay panic defense” or “trans panic defense”) is a legal strategy that asks a jury to find that a victim’s sexual orientation or gender identity/expression is to blame for a defendant’s violent reaction, including murder.
+It is not a free-standing defense to criminal liability, but rather a legal tactic used to bolster other defenses.
+When a perpetrator uses an LGBTQ+ panic defense, they are claiming that a victim’s sexual orientation or gender identity not only explains—but excuses—a loss of self-control and the subsequent assault.
 By fully or partially acquitting the perpetrators of crimes against LGBTQ+ victims, this defense implies that LGBTQ+ lives are worth less than others.

-One of the most recognized cases that employed the gay “panic” defense was that of Matthew Shepard.
+One of the most recognized cases that employed the LGBTQ+ panic defense was that of Matthew Shepard.
 In 1998, Matthew Shepard, a 21-year-old college student, was beaten to death by two men.
-The men attempted to use the gay “panic” defense to excuse their actions.
+The men attempted to use the gay panic defense to excuse their actions.
 Despite widespread public protest, the defense is still being used today.

 How is the defense used in court?

-Traditionally, the gay and trans “panic” defense has been used in three ways to mitigate a case of murder to manslaughter or justified homicide.
+Traditionally, the LGBTQ+ panic defense has been used in three ways to mitigate a case of murder to manslaughter or justified homicide.

-- Defense of insanity or diminished capacity: The defendant alleges that a sexual proposition by the victim – due to their sexual orientation or gender identity – triggered a nervous breakdown in the defendant, causing a gay or transgender “panic.”
-This defense is based on an outdated psychological term, “gay panic” disorder, which was debunked by the American Psychiatric Association and removed from the DSM in 1973.
+- Defense of insanity or diminished capacity: The defendant alleges that a sexual proposition by the victim – due to their sexual orientation or gender identity – triggered a nervous breakdown in the defendant, causing an LGBTQ+ panic.
+This defense is based on an outdated psychological term, “gay panic disorder”, which was debunked by the American Psychiatric Association and removed from the DSM in 1973.
 Sadly, while the medical field has evolved with our increasingly just society, the legal field has yet to catch up.

 - Defense of provocation: The defense of provocation allows a defendant to argue that the victim’s proposition, sometimes termed a “non-violent sexual advance,” was sufficiently “provocative” to induce the defendant to kill the victim.
 Defendants claiming a “provocative” advance stigmatize behavior which, on its own, is not illegal or harmful, but is only considered “provocative” when it comes from an LGBTQ+ individual.

 - Defense of self-defense: Defendants claim they believed that the victim, because of their sexual orientation or gender identity/expression, was about to cause the defendant serious bodily harm.
 This defense is offensive and harmful because it argues that a person’s gender or sexual identity makes them more of a threat to safety.
-In addition, gay and trans “panic” is often employed to justify violence when the victim’s behavior falls short of the serious bodily harm standard, or the defendant used a greater amount of force than reasonably necessary to avoid danger, such as using weapons when their attacker was unarmed.
+In addition, LGBTQ+ panic is often employed to justify violence when the victim’s behavior falls short of the serious bodily harm standard, or the defendant used a greater amount of force than reasonably necessary to avoid danger, such as using weapons when their attacker was unarmed.

-“Panic” defenses are uniquely used to justify violent crimes against LGBTQ+ individuals.
+Panic defenses are uniquely used to justify violent crimes against LGBTQ+ individuals.
 While other minority groups are undoubtedly also victims of hate crimes, there are few, if any, instances where a defendant claims that the revelation of someone’s race, religion, or other minority identification provoked them to violence.
-In contrast, the gay and trans “panic” defense frequently draws on unique stigmas about LGBTQ+ people, sexuality, and gender to justify horrific violence against gay and trans individuals.
+In contrast, the LGBTQ+ panic defense frequently draws on stigmas particular to LGBTQ+ people, their sexuality, and their gender to justify horrific violence against LGBTQ+ individuals.

 What can be done?

-Some courts and legislatures have begun to curb the use of the gay and trans “panic” defense, but many states are lagging behind.
-In order to ensure that the gay and trans “panic” defense is not seen as a valid excuse, courts should instruct juries to make decisions without bias or prejudice.
-However, jury instructions are often not enough to ensure that people are not swayed by discriminatory appeals, so legislatures should specify that neither non-violent sexual advances nor the discovery of a person’s gender identity can be adequate provocation for murder.
-Finally, local governments need to educate courts, prosecutors, defense council, and the public about the devastating individual and legal consequences of the gay and trans “panic” defense.
+Some courts and legislatures have begun to curb the use of the LGBTQ+ panic defense, but many states are lagging behind.
+In order to ensure that the LGBTQ+ panic defense is not seen as a valid excuse, courts should instruct juries to make decisions without bias or prejudice.
+Jury instructions, however, are often not enough to ensure that people are not swayed by discriminatory appeals.
+Legislatures should specify that neither non-violent sexual advances nor the discovery of a person’s gender identity can be used as an adequate provocation for murder.
+Finally, local governments need to educate courts, prosecutors, defense counsel, and the public about the devastating individual and legal consequences of the LGBTQ+ panic defense.

 Following the ABA’s resolution in 2013, The LGBT Bar is continuing to work with concerned lawmakers at the state level to help ban the use of this tactic in courtrooms across the country.
 The defenses was banned in California in 2014, Illinois in 2017, Rhode Island in 2018, and Nevada, Connecticut, Maine, Hawaii, and New York in 2019.
 Similar legislation has been introduced but not yet passed in the following states: District of Columbia in 2017, New Jersey in 2016 and in 2018, Minnesota in 2018, Pennsylvania in 2018, Washington in 2019, Texas in 2019, and New Mexico in 2019.